CliffordEdewor/CliffordEdewor/README.md

 ### 📊 Highlights & Achievements

-- Winner, **Rising Star of the Year 2026** at the Cybersecurity Merit Awards presented by the [Cyber Security Experts Association of Nigeria (CSEAN)](https://csean.org.ng/), recognising emerging leadership in cybersecurity, digital resilience, and critical infrastructure protection.
+- Winner, **Rising Star of the Year 2026** at the Cybersecurity Merit Awards presented by the [Cyber Security Experts Association of Nigeria (CSEAN)](https://csean.org.ng/), recognising emerging leadership and contribution to cybersecurity resilience and critical infrastructure protection.

 - Trained and mentored **500+ learners** across **PTI**, **GMA**, and the [National Information Technology Development Agency](https://nitda.gov.ng) **3MTT cybersecurity programme** through practical labs, awareness campaigns, and hands-on defence exercises.